USCbiostats/PM566/website/content/assignment/10-lab.md

 ```
 # Exercise 5

-Retrive all the payment IDs and their amount from the customers whose last name is 'DAVIS'.
+Retrieve all the payment IDs and their amounts from the customers whose last name is 'DAVIS'.

 ```sql